ddoyediran/dami/public/content/Profile.md

 ## About
 - Software developer.
+- 💼 Engineer by education, problem solver by heart.
+- ❤️ Loves football (playing and watching), teaching, learning new things.
+- 😊 Passionate about tech, natural world and digital world.

 ## Contact
 I'm currently looking for new opportunities where I can contribute and make impact.